earnn04/Competitive-Data-Role-Predictor/README.md

  **Problem Type:** This is a Multi-Class Classification problem.
 We have five distinct categories that we are trying to predict and sort different players into.

  **Response Variable:** Our response variable is `position`.
-We chose this because we want to understan dhow different roles are defined statistically and how we can quantify a person's "playstyle".
+We chose this because we want to understand how different roles are defined statistically and how we can quantify a person's "playstyle".
 We are essentially testing whether the roles in League of Legends are distinct enough to be identified based on statistical reasoning.

- **Evaluaton Metric:** In League of Legends there is strictly one player per role in each game.
+ **Evaluation Metric:** In League of Legends there is strictly one player per role in each game.
 That means there is no class imbalance as each role represents exactly 20% of our data.
-Since we odn't have class imbalance, accuracy is the best and most intuitive way to measure the success of our model.
+Since we don't have class imbalance, accuracy is the best and most intuitive way to measure the success of our model.
 F1 scores are useful when classes are imbalanced, however that is not the case with this problem.

- All of the metrics we will train are model on are post-game features collected once the game has finished.
-Our dataset has mutliple features like `killsat15`, `xpat20`, etc. representing statistics throughout the game, however they will not be used in our model.
-So the "time of prediction" for our model is after a game as been completed.
+ All of the metrics we will train our model on are post-game features collected once the game has finished.
+Our dataset has multiple features like `killsat15`, `xpat20`, etc. representing statistics throughout the game, however they will not be used in our model.
+So the "time of prediction" for our model is after a game has been completed.

 ## **Baseline Model:**